PaulSender/InventoryTrack/README.md

 a user can view a summary of inventory levels for items remaining in the system with Current Inventory.

 ### Getting started
-This Application uses the Gradle build system

-#### Prerequisites
-  - Android SDK v28
-  - Latest Android Build Tools

 #### Instillation for Dev Environment
-1. Download the project by cloning the HTTP key.
-Copy the link to the repository
+1. Make sure you've installed JDK 8 and Android Studio, a Standard Setup would work.
+2. Clone this GitHub repository.
-2. In Android Studio click File--> New--> Project From Version Control --> GitHub.
+3. In Android Studio click File--> New--> Project From Version Control --> GitHub.
 Paste the link in Git Repository URL.
-3. The Application uses API 21 Lollipop.
+4. The Application uses API 21 Lollipop.
 I prefer the Pixel Emulator and API 28 in the editor.
 Changing emulators may effect some styling.